Free Newsletters - Space - Defense - Environment - Energy - Solar - Nuclear

 Prime Minister Dmitry Medvedev of Russia, which has backed Damascus throughout the conflict, said in France that "there are no special or privileged relations with President Assad".

 "Such relations... no longer exist between our country and the current president," Medvedev said.
-"We have had, and have, good working relations."
+"We have had, and have, good working relations" with Damascus.

-The Observatory said 40 civilians, 36 soldiers and 29 rebels were killed across Syria on Tuesday.
+The Observatory said at least 87 people were killed across Syria on Tuesday, including 32 civilians.
 The watchdog has recorded a total of more than 40,000 deaths in the conflict.